Resthaven on Vogel

 Our facilities are well maintained and upgrades completed so that we continue to play a major role in the support of the elderly residents of Cambridge and districts.
 We are well resourced and have appropriate equipment such as electric beds,vans,wheelchairs, and Spark of Life equipment.

-There are many small areas for private, quiet time dotted around the facility.
-We also have 4 lounges and 3 dining rooms and our Quiet Room.
-The Quiet Room is large enough to hold 100 people yet the way in which it is partitioned makes it small enough for a quiet think.
+The Quiet Room is large enough to hold 100 people yet the way in which it is partitioned makes it small enough for a quiet 'think'.
 (The partitioned section can be a smaller, intimate chapel).
 It is available for religious services, concerts, weddings and funerals and used as an activities room for residents.

 Fundraising for a rest home in Cambridge was started in 1964 by the members of the Fencourt Country Womens' Institute.
 The project caught the attention of local people and what eventuated was to be the town's first Resthome which opened in 1972 - RESTHAVEN.